3b1b/3Blue1Brown.com/README.md

 brew install git-lfs
 ```

-If installing Git LFS for you first time, run the command below.
+If installing Git LFS for the first time, run the command below.
 This command only needs to be run once per user account.

 ```sh
 git lfs install